Compensation scheme for radiation-linked diseases: Member Trade Unions

+Technical Basis

+The scheme reflects the latest scientific/technical knowledge in the assessment of causation probability.
+New schedules according to the diagnosis of cancer were introduced in 2009 based on the risk algorithms in two internationally accepted reports - the Biological Effects of Ionising Radiation report of the US National Research Council (known as the BEIR VII report) and the 2006 report of the United Nations Scientific Committee on the Effects of Atomic Radiation (known as UNSCEAR).
+The technical basis of the scheme is kept under constant review.”

 Claiming compensation

 Claims may be lodged by the worker, his or her wife, husband or partner (including same sex), the worker's "first line children" (those born to or legally adopted by the claimant).
 Once diagnosed with or deceased from an eligible disease, the worker or surviving family members have 30 years in which to make a claim.
-Claims can be made online, by post, by phone or through the worker's trade union.
+Claims may be made through the worker’s trade union, or on-line, by post or telephone.
 Once made, claims are assessed on consideration of medical, employment and dosimetry histories and data.
 These are used to calculate the probability that the cancer could have been caused by occupational exposure to radiation.

 Payments

 The payment received following a successful claim varies depending on the actual loss (in earnings and pension) suffered by the claimant and sums for pain and suffering, loss of amenity and number of dependents.
 The level of payment awarded to a claimant (or estate if deceased) is determined by the "causation probability".
 The greater the causation probability, the greater the payment.
-Top tier payments are awarded if the causation probability is 50% or more.
+Top tier payments are awarded if the causation probability is 50% or more. “ Essential features of the scheme are that it is more generous and quicker than for a case taken through the court system.
+Payments are made as low a causation probability of 20% whereas 50% causation probability is normally required in court.
 The Scheme publishes an Annual statement which is approved by the Scheme Council.
 The report includes a paragraph updating the number of claims and payments awarded.

-By 22 February 2005, 1000 claims had been made, of which 97 had been awarded to varying degrees along a sliding scale.

-As of December 2015, 1525 cases had been considered since the compensation scheme for radiation-linked diseases was established.
-156 of these claims were successful, and payments totaling £8.24 million had been dispatched.

 As of July 2021, 1710 cases had been received and considered since the Scheme began.
 163 of those resulted in successful claims.
 Compensation payments exceeding £8.90 million have been paid to claimants.